Jem Cassar-Daley

-Jem Irene Cassar-Daley (born 14 February 2001) is an Australian indie pop singer and songwriter.
-She is the daughter of country music singer Troy Cassar-Daley and TV presenter Laurel Edwards and is a Maltese, European Australian, and Gumbaynggirr Bundjalung woman.
+Jem Cassar-Daley (born 14 February 2001) is an Australian indie pop singer and songwriter.
+She is the daughter of country music singer Troy Cassar-Daley and TV presenter Laurel Edwards.
+She has been nominated for many awards and won several, including, most recently, Song of the Year at the 2026 Queensland Music Awards, with "Kiss Me Like You're Leaving".
+Her debut album, Tattoos Used to Come Off in the Pool, was released in August 2026.

 Early life and education

-Cassar-Daley was born on 14 February 2001.
-Her parents are Laurel Edwards, a television presenter, radio announcer and singer, and Troy Cassar-Daley, a country music singer-songwriter and musician.
-She is a Gumbaynggirr Bundjalung woman and has a sibling.
-In 2022 Cassar-Daley explained that she had been "sung to in the womb" and that The Sound of White by Missy Higgins was the first album she bought, "I love her (Higgins) and still do."
+Jem Cassar-Daley was born on 14 February 2001.
+Her parents are Laurel Edwards, a television presenter, radio announcer, and singer, and Troy Cassar-Daley, a country music singer-songwriter and musician.
+She is of Maltese, European Australian, and Gumbaynggirr and Bundjalung descent, and has a brother, Clay.
+Music was a bit part of the children's upbringing, with the whole family singing together, and with Troy bringing the children on stage to sing at the Tamworth Country Music Festival.

-When Cassar-Daley was young she was inspired by Gwen Stefani, Beyoncé and Fergie.
-She was also a fan of One Direction.
-Other musical influences include Joni Mitchell, Fleetwood Mac and Missy Higgins.

-After graduating from high school in 2018, Cassar-Daley went on her first tour with her father, playing 70 dates in a year.
+Cassar-Daley participated in musical theatre while at high school, gaining confidence through it.
+After graduating from high school in 2018, she enrolled in a BA degree, but her parents persuaded her to focus on music.
+She went on her first tour with her father, playing 70 dates in a year.

 Career

-2021–present: I Don't Know Who to Call
+2021–2026: I Don't Know Who to Call

 Cassar-Daley released her debut single "Letting Go" in July 2021.
-Her seven-track debut extended play, I Don't Know Who to Call appeared in May 2022.
-It includes previous singles "Letting Go", "Changes", "Like it More" and "Oh No".
-In September of that year the artist issued a mini-documentary of the same name to explain the origins of the EP's tracks.
-For the doco she worked with James Angus, Ali Barter, Jen Boyce, Tom Eggert and Tia Gostelow.
+Her seven-track debut extended play, I Don't Know Who to Call, was released in May 2022.
+It includes previous singles "Letting Go", "Changes", "Like it More", and "Oh No".
+In September of that year, the artist issued a mini-documentary of the same name to explain the origins of the EP's tracks.
+She worked on this project with James Angus, Ali Barter, Jen Boyce, Tom Eggert and Tia Gostelow.

-At the 2022 Queensland Music Awards Cassar-Daley joined her father on stage to perform a cover of Brisbane band Mop and The Dropouts' 1982 anthem "Brisbane Blacks" in honour of the band receiving a Lifetime Achievement Award.
+At the 2022 Queensland Music Awards, Cassar-Daley joined her father on stage to perform a cover of Brisbane band Mop and The Dropouts' 1982 anthem "Brisbane Blacks" in honour of the band receiving a Lifetime Achievement Award.

 In November 2024, Cassar-Daley joined King Stingray for a cover of Royel Otis' "Oysters in My Pocket" for Triple j's Like a Version.
 The cover was released as a single on streaming services in December 2024.

+2026: Tattoos Used to Come Off in the Pool

+In 2026, Cassar-Daley supported Vera Blue on her tour of Australia, played at BIGSOUND in Brisbane, and shared a stage with Paul Kelly.

+Cassar-Daley's debut album Tattoos Used to Come Off in the Pool was released on 28 August 2026.
+The title relates to her first tattoo of a wattle flower, which she had done on her forearm aged 21 after her grandmother died.

+Her Australian tour with the album includes Adelaide and Brisbane in September 2026.